-- 1. To elect Peter M. Carlino as the Class III director to hold office until the 2019 Annual Meeting of Shareholders and until his respective successor has been duly elected and qualified. - 2.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the current fiscal year. - To consider a proposal to amend and restate the Company's Articles of Incorporation to declassify the Company's Board of Directors.
-To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- 1. To elect David A. Handler, Joseph W. Marshall, III, James B. Perry, Barry F. Schwartz, Earl C. Shanks and E. Scott Urdang as directors to hold office until the 2019 Annual Meeting of Shareholders and until their respective successors have been duly elected and qualified. - To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the current fiscal year.
+To approve, on a non-binding advisory basis, the Company's executive compensation. - To approve an amendment and restatement of the Company's Articles of Incorporation to adopt a majority voting standard in uncontested director elections. - 5.
+To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-Shareholders of record of the Company's common stock (NASDAQ: GLPI) as of the close of business on April 8, 2016 are entitled to vote at the meeting and any postponements or adjournments of the meeting.
+Shareholders of record of the Company's common stock (NASDAQ: GLPI) as of the close of business on April 12, 2018 are entitled to vote at the meeting and any postponements or adjournments of the meeting.